janhq/jan/docs/docs/guides/quickstart.md

 ```

 :::caution
-Ensure the `source_url` is the link to download model
+Ensure the `source_url` property is the direct binary download link ending in `.gguf`.
+Find the links in Huggingface > `Files and versions` ([link](https://huggingface.co/janhq/pandora-v1-10.7b-GGUF/tree/main))

-Ensure the `id` is the same with the new created folder
+Ensure the `id` property is the model foldername

-Ensure to choose right `prompt_template`
+Ensure you are using the correct `prompt_template`
 :::

-# 3. Use your model
+## 3. Download your model binary

 Restart the Jan application and look for your model in the Hub.

 ![image](https://hackmd.io/_uploads/HJLAqvwI6.png)

+**Click download.**

-There you go.
+There you go!
+You are ready to use your model.

 If you have any questions or want to request for more preconfigured GGUF models, please message us on [Jan Discord](https://discord.gg/Dt7MxDyNNZ).